pokleung5/FYP/README.md

 There are basically two solution, Classical Multidimensional Scaling (CMDS) using mathematical rule and Non-Metric Multidimensional Scaling (NMDS) as an iterative method.
 However, CMDS is slow and the accuracy is limited to linear transformed data, for non-linear transformed data, CMDS result can still be good but not the best.

-To deal with the issue, extended method like Landmark Multidimensional Scaling (LMDS) and Isomap are then proprosed.
+To deal with the issue, extended methods like Landmark Multidimensional Scaling (LMDS) and Isomap are then proprosed.

+## Requirements

+- Python 3.7.7
+- Library
+  - Pytorch 1.0.1 - Framework for implementing neural network
+  - Scikit Learn 0.22.1 - Support for implemented algorithm
+  - Pandas 0.23.4 - Support for record filtering and exporting
+  - Numpy 1.18.1 - Support for numerical operationas
+  - Dill 0.3.1.1 - Support for model backup
+  - matplotlab 3.2.1 - Support for visualization of the result
+  - tkinter 8.6.8 - Support for GUI

 ## Solution